SpinoniRaffaele/tech-notes/azure fundamentals/02 Azure Architectural Components.md

 cloud based identity and access management service. is a directory service enabling you to access cloud application (Microsoft or not).
 Active directory runs on windows server and it is the on-premises equivalent, the cloud version is Entra ID.
 It lets you control the identity accounts.
 It also detects suspicious sign-in attempts.
-Active directory and Entra ID needs to maintain two sets of identities, however you can synchronize identities between the two enabling a consistent identity experience.
+When you are in a hybrid cloud, Active directory and Entra ID needs to maintain two sets of identities, however you can synchronize identities between the two enabling a consistent identity experience.

 It is used by IT admins to control access to the resources, it can be used by devs to add functionalities to the app they build (like SSO or access to resources).
 It can be used by users themselves to manage their account (like self-service password reset).